 Road Bear RV is another rental company that has been around for decades and has its customer service fine tuned.
 There are only seven locations in the country, but they are all located around major metropolitan areas like Los Angeles, Denver, and New York City.
 Again, you’ll find higher prices than the peer-to-peer marketplace, but Road Bear RV will offer a ton of planning support and RV education.

-This peer-to-peer rental platform connects RV owners with RV renters in the United States and Canada.
+This peer-to-peer rental platform connects RV owners with RV renters in the U.S. and Canada.
 There are a wide variety of rigs and price points, and you’ll find everything from a $50-per-night pop-up camper to a $350-per-night motorhome.
 Outdoorsy offers liability insurance policies up to $1 million, providing peace of mind to both parties.

 Tips for First-Time Renters